ktorch/ktorch/docs/tensors.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 Instead of specifying creation options as the final argument in the ``tensor`` call, a previously allocated tensor can be used.
-The tensor's attributes, data type, device, etc., will be used, but its values will be replaced.
+The tensor's existing attributes will be used but its values will be replaced.

 .. function:: tensor(value; out-tensor) -> null

    | Read k value and store in previously created tensor

    :param scalar,list,array value: the k value to populate the tensor.
-   :param :ref:`api-pointer <pointers>` out-tensor: previously allocated tensor which will contain the new values.
+   :param api-pointer out-tensor: previously allocated tensor which will contain the new values.
    :return: (null)

 ::